olenapetrova-da/lublin-events-hub/docs/lehv2/LEHv2_DB_schema_S1.md

   - if Hub provides `_EndDate`, it is used,
   - otherwise `_end_date = date` (single-day event).
 - `payment` is never `NULL`; if ingestion cannot decide, it uses `'unknown'`.
 This keeps bot filters simple.
+- A logical event can have many `showtimes` rows, including:
+  - multiple times on the same date,
+  - multiple dates in a multi-day run,
+  - “all-day” cases with `time IS NULL` and `_end_date > date`.
+- Even if `events` has more than one row for a conceptual event (e.g. multiple `official` URLs), `showtimes` still correctly represent all calendar instances.
+Downstream queries and bots should primarily reason in terms of `showtimes`, joining back to `events` only for event-level attributes (title, URL, category_raw, etc.).

 ---